Towards Outstanding Research Reviews

 Funders and grant bodies usually invite scholars to peer review research proposals.
 Reviewers’ judgements are intended to support panel members and funders to identify outstanding projects to fund.
 Yet, recent research has revealed startling inconsistencies and lack of agreement in reviewers’ evaluations.
 This may cast doubts on the usefulness of peer-reviewing grant proposals.

-An innovative proof-of-principle study in the field of humanities and social sciences, informed by the Social Judgment Theory (SJT) framework, will examine whether these judgement processes can be statistically modelled.
+An innovative proof-of-principle study in the field of humanities and social sciences, informed by the Social Judgment Theory (SJT) framework, examines whether these judgement processes can be statistically modelled.
 If they can be made explicit, these empirical models could be used to develop evidence-based training to improve reviewers’ judgement capacity, with the potential to enhance judgement ability and directly optimise future funding policy and practice.

 This work is supported by the Wellcome Trust, Grant 214532/Z/18/Z.